Whether you’re snapping away with your iPhone or your deluxe Nikon kit, you’ll no doubt take some print-worthy photos at one of these locations!

-1. Capture the Adventure: Take a Tour of the Farallon Islands
+1. Capture the Adventure: Take a Boat Tour of the Farallon Islands

 2. A (Tasting) Room with a View: Kuleto Estate Winery

-When you think of Napa, you don’t typically picture dramatic mountain scenery, but that’s what you get at Kuleto Estate, where undulating geography, stunning flora, and a Tuscan-style property makes for crazy camera-fodder. (kuletoestate.com)
+When you think of Napa, you don’t typically picture dramatic mountain scenery, but that’s what you get at Kuleto Estate.
+Less than two hours from San Francisco you’ll find delicious wines set against a backdrop of undulating geography, stunning flora, and a Tuscan-style property makes for crazy camera-fodder. (kuletoestate.com)

 Directions: The winery is only accessible by driving, but it’s a beautiful route.